sporto/sporto.github.com/source/_posts/2012-12-09-callbacks-listeners-promises.markdown

  }
 ```

-Note that they are calling a method trigger when the work is done, I will add this method to these objects using a mix-in.
-Again 'trigger' is one of the names you will come across, others are 'fire', 'publish'.
+Note that they are calling a method **trigger** when the work is done, I will add this method to these objects using a mix-in.
+Again 'trigger' is one of the names you will come across, others common names are 'fire' and 'publish'.

 We need a mix-in object that has the listener behaviour, in this case I will just lean on jQuery for this: